luangjokaj/gopablo/README.md

 ---

 ## Introduction
-[GoPablo](https://www.gopablo.co/) is a static site generator, a modern development workflow with an integrated web server and auto-reload.
-CSS preprocessors and ES6 ready.
+[GoPablo](https://www.gopablo.co/) is a static site generator with a modern development workflow, an integrated web server, auto-reload, CSS preprocessors and ES6 ready.

 ## Features